petkaantonov/bluebird/API.md

 #####`Promise.defer()` -> `PromiseResolver`

 Create a promise with undecided fate and return a `PromiseResolver` to control it.
-See [Promise resultion](#promise-resolution).
+See [Promise resolution](#promise-resolution).

 <hr>